-UPDATE April 2: Pennsylvania has again updated its FAQ sheet concerning "life-sustaining" businesses.
+UPDATE June 2: Pennsylvania has again updated its FAQ sheet concerning “life-sustaining” businesses.
 You can read the full document here.
-It has also updated its list of what it considers life-sustaining businesses.
-That list can be found here.
+It has also updated the list of life-sustaining businesses.
+You can read the full list here.

 Pennsylvania has again updated the list of life-sustaining and non-life-sustaining businesses in the state.